 We develop a checklist for our clients to use to ensure that they follow a systematic process that minimizes their risk when terminating employees.
 I encourage employers and managers to seek counsel when terminating employees to answer question s and help avoid preventable problems in the process.

 About the Author

-Wesley Henderson is an attorney with Henderson & Henderson.
-His practices focuses on helping businesses navigate their legal hurdles to help them succeed in the marketplace.
+Wesley Henderson is an employment attorney with Henderson & Henderson.
+His Charleston, SC law firm focuses on helping businesses navigate their legal hurdles to help them succeed in the marketplace.
 He has experience with a variety of personnel and employment law matters.
 Wesley can be reached by email or by phone at 843-212-3188.